-It is rather easy to differentiate flax seeds and chia seeds though certain people who have not seen them would be scratching heads.
-I have been using both these seeds for some time now in my bread making but funny I never thought of finding out their actual benefits.
-If you’re here reading this meaning we have the same question and want to find out flax seeds vs chia seeds health benefits.
-And to know which is better and healthier.
+It is rather easy to differentiate flax seeds and chia seeds though certain people who have not seen them would be scratching their heads.
+I have been using both these seeds for some time now in bread making but funny I never thought of finding out their actual benefits.
+If you’re here reading this meaning we have the same question.
+This post contains nutritional information on chia seeds and flax seeds, their differences and which is better and healthier.
+Read on…

 Labeled as Superfood